 Primex brings a broad portfolio of anaesthesia products helping patients undergo a wide range of medical procedures, including a novel, oral solution for paediatric sedation now approved in several markets in the European Union.

-RhoVac is a biotech company with an asset, RV001, in clinical phase 2b.
+A biotech company with an asset, RV001, in clinical phase 2b.
 RV001 is an antigen mediated immuno-therapy that triggers the immune system to target and destroy metastatic cells, and metastatic cells only, on the basis of their unique over-expression of the protein RhoC, a protein that lends to metastatic cells their lethal ability to migrate and infiltrate other tissues.
 In its phase 2b (ca. 175 patients) trial, RV001 is being studied for its ability to prevent cancer recurrence (measured as PSA rise) after radical prostatectomy in prostate cancer.
 But the RhoC targeting principle is probably generally applicable to other metastatic cancers too.
 As such, RhoVac is looking for a licensee or an acquirer among large oncology focused pharmas after the phase 2b study.
 Phase 2b results will be at hand mid 2021.
 We might consider an option deal prior to that.